-The law requires that EPA remove exposures to these harmful PBT chemicals to the extent practicable, including for potentially exposed and susceptible sub-populations.
-To do this EPA's rule must address all phases of the chemical life-cycle (manufacturing, processing, use, recycling and disposal of these chemicals and products containing them) and all pathways of exposure and release.
+EPA demonstrated that exposure to these PBTs is likely, and the law requires that EPA remove exposures to these harmful PBT chemicals to the extent practicable, including for PESS.
+To do this EPA's final rules must address all phases of the chemical lifecycle (manufacturing, processing, distribution, use, recycling, and disposal of these chemicals and products containing them) and all pathways of exposure and release.
+EPA should eliminate PBTs if it is practicable, and for cases where it is not, the Agency should justify why, assess the residual exposure, and employ the most effective control to manage exposure.
+PBTs by their very definition "...build up in the environment over time..." and have a high resistance to degradation, thus any continued release of PBTs will lead to potential risks for exposed populations.